psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The total electronic energy [Eh] and correlation energy component [Eh] for the orbital-optimized linearized coupled cluster doubles level of theory.

+.. psivar:: OLCCD REFERENCE CORRECTION ENERGY

+   The additional correction to the SCF reference energy [Eh] for the orbital-optimized linearized coupled cluster doubles level of theory.

 .. psivar:: OMP2 TOTAL ENERGY
    OMP2 CORRELATION ENERGY